 Low Refrigerant Levels

-If your air conditioner has insufficient refrigerant, it cannot cool down your home effectively or quickly since it needs a sufficient amount of refrigerant to transfer the heat from your home.
+If your air conditioner doesn't have enough refrigerant, it cannot cool down your home .
+This is because it needs enough refrigerant to transfer the heat from your home.
 So your AC

-will need to work extensively and harder to keep your home cool, and that can make several components to overheat.
+will need to work harder to keep your home cool.
+That can make several components to overheat.

 Clogged Air Filter

-As a homeowner, the easiest way to protect your air conditioner from overheating is changing your air filter every month and scheduling a tune-up for your HVAC system before every cooling season.
-Maintaining a fresh filter will prevent problems related to the buildup of dirt and dust in your HVAC system, and a tune-up will help you check for all the issues listed above and many more.
-For more information regarding your HVAC system, contact us today.
+As a homeowner, you need to protect your air conditioner from overheating.
+Be sure to change your filter every month and schedule an HVAC tune-up before the cooling season.
+A fresh filter will prevent the buildup of dirt and dust in your HVAC system.
+A tune-up will help you check for all the issues listed above and many more.
+For more information about your HVAC system, contact us today.